arcus-azure/arcus.security/docs/preview/features/secret-store/provider/environment-variables.md

                        // Uses the environment variables stored or retrieved from the HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Session Manager\Environment key in the Windows operating system registry. builder.AddEnvironmentVariables(EnvironmentVariableTarget.Machine);

-                       // Uses the environemt variables starting with 'ARCUS_' from the environemnt block associated with the current process. builder.AddEnvironmentVariables(prefix: "ARCUS_");
+                       // Uses the environment variables starting with 'ARCUS_' from the environment block associated with the current process. builder.AddEnvironmentVariables(prefix: "ARCUS_");
                    })
                    .ConfigureWebHostDefaults(webBuilder => webBuilder.UseStartup<Startup>());